kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 > **WARNING**
 >
 > If the API server does not have a floating IP, workload clusters will only deploy successfully
-> when the management cluster and control plane nodes are on the same network.
-This can be
+> when the management cluster and workload cluster control plane nodes are on the same network.
-> a project-specific network, if the management cluster lives in the same project as the workload
+> This can be a project-specific network, if the management cluster lives in the same project
-> cluster, or a network that is shared across multiple projects.
+> as the workload cluster, or a network that is shared across multiple projects.
 >
 > In particular, this means that the cluster **cannot** use `OpenStackCluster.spec.nodeCidr`
 > to provision a new network for the cluster.
 Instead, use `OpenStackCluster.spec.network`
-> to explicitly specify the network that the management cluster is on.
+> to explicitly specify the same network as the management cluster is on.

 When the API server floating IP is disabled, it is **not possible** to provision a cluster without a load balancer without additional configuration (an advanced use-case that is not